 Our top sights, highlights and exclusive tips

 The economic hub of Ecuador, Guayaquil is a port city that fuses the flair of a growing metropolis with bohemian vibes.
 The rainbow-colored and quaint barrio of Las Penas is the perfect place to begin a stroll in a city where skyscrapers meet rolling hills.
-Explore a city that reflects indigenous art, religion, and colonial architecture discovered within quaint, cobbled backstreets and riverside saunters.
+While on a Guayaquil vacation, explore this city that reflects indigenous art, religion, and colonial architecture discovered within quaint, cobbled back streets and riverside saunters.

 Guayaquil Metropolitan Cathedral